gcallanan/cal-mlir-dialect/docs/RFC-instance-comprehensions.md

   - For interface-typed handles, port names and types are verified against the interface definition.
   - Element-wise array connect requires equal length (or unknown lengths refined later); mixing concrete and interface sides is allowed if the concrete implements the interface.
   - Scalar-to-array fan-out or array-to-scalar fan-in require explicit ops (`cal.fanout`, `cal.gather`).
+  - When connecting to a network instance handle, the port names are resolved against the network’s declared `ports_in/ports_out` (or implemented interface), exactly like for actors.

 ## Verifier rules (summary)